yliuEmma/CS639FALL20website/docs/index.md

 For Pixel 2: it utilizes pixel splitting to create a depth map and machine learning helps to identify the subject and create a mask.

 Most of the smartphone's portrait mode approaches involve instance segmentation or extra hardware to extract data and achieve object detection.
+Instance segmentation like Mask R CNN and depth maps usually have high demand on hardware, especially GPU, because they need to split up the image and read through the image multiple times.
+The ideal approach for beginning visual content creators should be fast, simple, and less expensive.

 ### My Approach -- YOLO(You Only Look Once) with OpenCV libraries: